Daniel Ahmling Chapman Nyaho: Second UN appointment and later life

-Chapman was appointed Chief of Operations by the UN General-Secretary during the period of the Congo Crisis however, the government of Ghana refused to endorse his nomination.
+Chapman was appointed Chief of Operations by the UN Secretary-General during the period of the Congo Crisis; however, the government of Ghana refused to endorse his nomination.
 According to him, "Nkrumah rejected my nomination because he knew I had an abiding belief in being loyal to my employers."
 He was therefore appointed Director of UN Division of Narcotic Drugs by the UN Secretary-General in 1963.
 He was stationed in Geneva.
 As Director, he consulted with the national narcotics control body of various countries.
 He helped to organise and participated in narcotics control missions under the United Nations Technical Assistance in the field of narcotic drugs.

 After the 1966 coup d'etât, Chapman returned to Ghana and was appointed a member of the Political Committee of the National Liberation Council.
 He was later appointed chairman of the Arts Council of Ghana and also chairman of the Kwame Nkrumah University of Science and Technology Council.
 He was appointed Director of the Pioneer Tobacco Company in 1967, he held this position until 1970 when he retired on the grounds of ill-health.
 Between 1969 and 1970, he was a Danforth visiting lecturer for the Association of American Colleges.
 In his retirement, he spent most of his time consulting for PTC, doing farming in a small scale and, also going for meetings of the Ghana Academy of Arts and Sciences of which he was a fellow.